ELS-RD/transformer-deploy/README.md

 ```

 It will output mean latency and other statistics.
-Usually `Nvidia TensorRT` is the fastest option, `ONNX Runtime` is usually a strong second option.
+Usually `Nvidia TensorRT` is the fastest option and `ONNX Runtime` is usually a strong second option.
 On ONNX Runtime, `optimized` means that kernel fusion and mixed precision are enabled.
 `Pytorch` is never competitive on transformer inference, including mixed precision, whatever the model size.

 #### Run Nvidia Triton inference server

 Note that we install `transformers` at run time.
-For production, it's advised to build your own 3 lines docker image with `transformers` pre-installed.
+For production, it's advised to build your own 3-line Docker image with `transformers` pre-installed.

 ```shell
 docker run -it --rm --gpus all -p8000:8000 -p8001:8001 -p8002:8002 --shm-size 256m \